helloRupa/intro-redux/Instructions.md

 - `createStore()` is a function.
 It stores a reference to the store's state as a POJO ({}).
 The state is reassignable.
 - It takes a single argument: `reducer`.
 - It returns a POJO that makes some methods available to us.
-The methods are `getState()` and `dispatch()`.
+We'll focus on `getState()` and `dispatch()`.
 Stub those out for now and have them return a string containing the name of the function.
 You'll fill them in later.

 > Test your code by creating a store, and then calling methods upon it to check that there are no errors.